Limpanfx/Scripts-Repository/Tower of Hell/Readme.md

 - The specific game (Tower of Hell or related copies).
 - The experience’s anticheat / moderation systems.

-You use this scripts entirely at your own risk.
+You use this script entirely at your own risk.
 During testing a ban was a result.

 ## What the script does